 Credentials and Portfolios

-During your job search, a school district may ask for your credentials and portfolio.
-What they are looking for is the documentation and evidence of professional knowledge and practice in the categories of:
+During your job search, a school may ask for your credentials and portfolio.
+What they are looking for is evidence of professional knowledge and practice in the categories of:

 - Planning and Preparation